ovh/docs/pages/platform/public-cloud/managing_tokens/guide.en-gb.md

 ##

 ## Warning!
-The information in this guide applies to version 3.0 of the Keystone API.
+The information in this guide it *outdated* and *does not use* version 3.0 of the Keystone API.

 ## Definitions